![]() |

 Research interests

 My research revolves around questions related to QCD and other quantum field theories at nonzero temperature and density.
-The physical systems I study include neutron-star cores and the early universe, while the methods I use most frequently range from perturbative thermal field theory to effective theories and the gauge/gravity duality.
-I am also interested in the application of the same techniques to other physical settings, such as heavy-ion collisions, nuclear physics, and (beyond the) Standard Model phenomenology.
+The physical systems I study include neutron-star cores and the early Universe, while the methods I apply range from perturbative thermal field theory to effective field theories and applied gauge/gravity duality.
+I am also interested in the use of the same techniques in other physical settings, such as heavy-ion physics, nuclear thery and BSM phenomenology.